barbarachbc/esphome-workshop/ARCHITECTURE.md

 - **Clear all button** - Quick reset of all filters
 - **Results counter** - Shows number of matching items
 - **Scrollable filter areas** - Max height with overflow for long lists
+- **DRY architecture** - Single component and utility reused across all pages

 ---